 Constants and Enumerations

-Enumerations are convenient for working with sets of related constants.
-An often-used example is to assign numbers to the days of the week, then use the constants in place of the numbers in your code.
+Enumerations make it easy to use sets of related constants.
+A frequently used example is the days of the week.
+You assign a different number to each day, then use the constants as alternatives to the numbers in your code.

 You can put them in module scope or in blocks, for example,

 Enumerations have global visibility through all of an application.
 But different enumerations can have constants with the same name.
 When this occurs, the constant must have its name qualified.

 Enum can give an enumeration a type name, or it can be without a name.

 Such variables can be assigned the value of an enumeration constant without qualification.